shan-ali/deploy-k8s-ansible/README.md

 multipass restart controller worker
 ```

-Leave the multipass directory
+Leave the directory
 ```
-cd ..
+cd ../..
 ```
 ## Add New VMs to AWX